 Here are my conclusions:

-This mistake also happened in the October 21, 1965 St George MN case.
+This mistake also happened in the October 21, 1965 St George MN case (right).
 In this case, the original object was a light in the night sky.
 The wrong negative was again chosen to be printed.
 The object in the photo was a night light.
 The flash failed, leaving the night light as the only light source visible.
+And again the object was in a corner of the photo - not the center.
+See if you can find the shape of the bulb in the photo.

 Tulsa Photo